stackery/php-lambda-layer/README.md

 # PHP Layer For AWS Lambda

 Ever wanted to run PHP websites in AWS Lambda?
 It's your lucky day!
-This Lambda Runtime Layer runs the [PHP 7.1 webserver](http://php.net/manual/en/features.commandline.webserver.php) in response to [AWS API Gateway](https://aws.amazon.com/api-gateway/) requests.
+This Lambda Runtime Layer runs the [PHP 7.1 webserver](http://php.net/manual/en/features.commandline.webserver.php) in response to [AWS API Gateway](https://aws.amazon.com/api-gateway/) or [AWS Application Load Balancer](https://aws.amazon.com/elasticloadbalancing/features/#Details_for_Elastic_Load_Balancing_Products) requests.

 And, if you're looking for a great way to build serverless apps of all kinds, be sure to check out [Stackery](https://stackery.io)!